Tours & Admissions

 • Children 6 and under: Free (but no strollers or carriages, please)

-Self-directed tours of period rooms and exhibit galleries are possible at any time Monday through Saturday from 9:00 am until 5:00 pm, and on Sundays from 12:00 pm until 5:00 pm.
+Self-directed tours of historic rooms and exhibit galleries are possible at any time Monday through Sunday from 10:00am until 3:00pm.

 School Group Visits